WHY DO I SWEAT SO MUCH? : ARTICLE CONTENTS

 Some of the popular treatments for hyperhidrosis include:

 - Prescription and Clinical Strength Antiperspirants – Formulated to be stronger than your average deodorant or antiperspirant from the grocery store shelf.
 Some are only available with a doctor’s prescription.

 - Iontophoresis – An effective hyperhidrosis treatment for hands, feet, and face.

 - Botox Injections – For face, hands, feet, armpits, head, and any other body areas.

 - Topical Prescription Medications like the Qbrexza Wipe.

-- Oral Medications (also prescribed).
-These treatment are best option for patients with certain types of hyperhidrosis such as excessive facial sweating , generalized hyperhidrosis, and those who had try without success using other therapies.
+- Oral Medications (also prescribed) – These treatments are the best option for patients with certain types of hyperhidrosis, such as facial sweating and generalized hyperhidrosis, and for those who had tried other therapies with no success.

-- Hyperhidrosis Surgery is typically reserved as a last resort option.
+- Hyperhidrosis Surgery – Typically reserved as a last resort.
 Sweat Gland Removal and Endoscopic Thoracic Sympathectomy (ETS) are two types of hyperhidrosis surgery.
-While these surgeries can be effective in treating excessive sweat, they are permanent and come with other risks.
+While these surgeries can effectively treat excessive sweat, they are permanent and come with other risks.